Sound film Transfer

 - Look for two thin constant brown stripes on the side of the film.

-- usually sync sound but can be re-rerecorded after the film was shot
+- usually sync sound but can be re-recorded after the film was shot

 - not common for home movies